lexusmfannin/lexusmfannin/README.md

 Hi, I'm Lex!

-- 🔭 I’m a Full Stack Software Engineer.
+- 🔭 I’m a Full Stack Software Engineer
-- 🌱 I’m currently exploring more about AI/Machine Learning and Cybersecurity.
+- 🌱 I’m currently exploring more about AI/Machine Learning and Cybersecurity
 - 🌱 Open to collaborate: I would love to lend a second pair of eyes to your code to check for bugs and mistakes!
 - 📫 How to reach me: lexusmfannin@gmail.com
 - 😄 Pronouns: they/them